These incredible baked apples are perfect for a delicious dessert that the entire family can enjoy.

 After being baked, the apple becomes sweet, juicy, and is so tender that it will melt in your mouth.
 The walnut and date filling adds a ton of flavor and a bit of crunch.
 It is an excellent combination that will have you going back for seconds or even thirds.

-You can use any type of apple for this delicious dessert but if you’re looking for the best result try and find a good baking apple such as a Jonagold.
+You can use any type of apple for this delicious dessert, but if you are looking for the best result, try and find a good baking apple such as a Jonagold.

-If you’re trying to stick to the paleo diet as much as possible, I will avoid having this as dessert too often.
-The sugar content is a bit on the higher side due to the amount of fruit, but it’s totally worth it.
+If you are trying to stick to the paleo diet as much as possible, I would avoid having this as a dessert too often.
+The sugar content is a bit on the higher side due to the amount of fruit, but it is totally worth it.

-These will keep for a few days so if you end up with any leftovers make sure you keep them in the fridge.
-You don’t need to reheat them as they still taste pretty amazing cold.
+These baked apples will keep for a few days, so if you end up with any leftovers, make sure you keep them in the fridge.
+You do not need to reheat them as they taste pretty amazing cold.

-If you want to see how to cook and prepare this recipe, then be sure to check out the video below.
+If you want to see how to cook and prepare these paleo-friendly baked apples, then be sure to check out the video below.
 Alternatively, you can find the full written recipe right below.

 - 2 apples, cored

 - 1/2 tsp cinnamon, ground